Goldwork (embroidery): Europe

-India
+South Asia

-The use of goldwork in India predates the arrival of the Greeks in 365-323 BC.
-Indian metal thread embroidery uses precious and semiprecious stones and wire in distinctive ways.
-It is certain that the use of gold and silver embroideries, known as zari, was used in India in the 15th century.
-Gold thread which was made out of beaten metal strips wrapped around a silk core was introduced in India from Singapore.
+The use of goldwork in South Asia predates the arrival of the Greeks in 365–323 BC.
+Metal thread embroidery in the subcontinent uses precious and semiprecious stones and wire in distinctive ways.
+It is certain that the use of gold and silver embroideries, known as zari, was used in South Asia in the 15th century.
+Gold thread which was made out of beaten metal strips wrapped around a silk core was introduced in the subcontinent from Singapore.

-Contemporary goldwork

-Goldwork is currently a fairly uncommon skill, even among embroiderers who work in other free embroidery styles; it is now most commonly used for the highest-quality church vestments and art embroidery.
-It has always been reserved for occasional and special use only, due to both the expense of the materials and the time to create the embroidery, and because the threads will usually not hold up to frequent laundering of any kind.

-Goldwork styles and techniques have evolved thanks to the availability of plastic sequin waste, metallic leather and other new materials.
-Goldwork embroiderer and textiles artist Kathleen Laurel Sage regularly uses sequin waste in her designs to create a style that is not found in traditional goldwork.

 Types of metal thread

 A variety of threads exists, in order to create differing textures.